afomera/richer-text.js/docs/src/_posts/2024-06-28-announcing-version-two.md

 Which is better? 🤪 Just kidding, it's really up to you.
 Though I recommend choosing JSON storage for your content, since you'll have full control over the rendering of HTML, and your content will always render the most up-to-date HTML if you change how an Image should render.

-By choosing JSON storage, you also get the ability to use <a href="/ruby-on-rails/embeds" target="_blank">Richer Text's custom embeds, built in oEmbed support and more</a>.
+By choosing JSON storage, you also get the ability to use <a href="/ruby-on-rails/embeds" target="_blank">Richer Text's custom embeds, built in oEmbed support, iframely's 1900+ embeds and more</a>.

 ## Future vision